Letterer: Computer lettering

 Most Marvel and DC books are now lettered using a graphics program such as Adobe Illustrator, Adobe Photoshop or Adobe InDesign, and a font that resembles hand lettering.
 Computer lettering provides a lot of technical shortcuts, especially by combining the lettering work directly with digital art files, eliminating the tedious physical paste-up stage altogether.
 Some letterers handwrite part of the script.
 Hand-lettering is often used for sound effects and onomatopoeia in comics.

 There are also still comics artists and inkers who prefer to have the lettering directly on their pages.
 First, it saves drawing time (not having to put art where a big caption will be); and second, comics tell a story, and a page of comics art without the lettering is only half the story.

 Long-time letterer John Workman toes a middle ground between traditional and digital lettering.
 In addition to his "on-the-art boards work", Workman has been electronically hand-lettering by way of a Wacom tablet.

 Awards and recognition

-Both the Eisner Awards and the Harvey Awards feature a "best letterer" category.
-(The Shazam Awards also had a "best letterer" category until the Awards' demise in 1975.)
-Since the creation of the Eisner and Harvey lettering awards (in 1993 and 1992, respectively), Todd Klein has dominated the Eisner, winning fifteen times, and has come away with the Harvey eight times.
-Other repeat Harvey Award winners include Ken Bruzenak, Chris Ware, John Workman, and Dan Clowes.
+The Shazam Awards, given from 1970 to 1975, had a "best letterer" category.
+Both the Harvey Awards (given starting in 1992) and the Eisner Awards (given starting in 1993) have a "best letterer" category.
+Todd Klein has won the Eisner award for lettering fifteen times and has won the Harvey Award for lettering eight times.
+Ken Bruzenak, Chris Ware, John Workman, and Dan Clowes have all won the Harvey Award for lettering multiple times.